audreyqyfu/LATE/README.md

-# Description
+# Learning with AuToEncoder (LATE)

-Recover Single Cell RNA-seq (scRNA-seq) gene expression profile with Autoencoder, leveraging information of non-linear relationships between genes, learned from non-zero values in data.
+Due to dropout and other technical limitations in single cell sequencing technologies.
+Single Cell RNA-seq (scRNA-seq) gene expression profile is noisy with many zero expression values (typically above 80%, or even 95%).
+With an Autoencoder traind on non-zero values of the data, LATE leverages information of non-linear relationships between genes/cells, and restore gene-gene relationships ovscured by those zeros.
+With TRANSfer Learning with AuToEncoder (TRANSLATE), a reference dataset was used to pre-train weights and biases, so that better imputation result can be achieved.

-# Installation
+## Installation
 This imputation method is written in python (3.5), with deep learning models enpowered by tensorflow.
+After installing python 3.5, Tensorflow 1.0-1.4, and other related python libraries, this code can run correctly.

-## CPU version
+### CPU version (easier to install, slower to run)
 - install anaconda
   - download from https://conda.io/docs/user-guide/install/index.html
   - `bash Anaconda-latest-Linux-x86_64.sh`